dejwk/roo_time/README.md

 of aggressive optimization mentioned above, the cost of using basic functionality of WallTime and Uptime is essentially zero in comparison to the equivalent code using integer types directly.

-## Compatibility

-This library is extensively tested on ESP32 with the Arduino framework.
-That said, it should also work without changes on other Espressif chips, and with the Espressif framework instead of Arduino.
-(This library does not have any explicit dependency on Arduino).

-The library is written in standard C++, and the only platform-dependent function is the one behind Uptime::Now().
-It should work out-of-the-box on arbitrary Arduino platforms, although it wasn't explicitly tested beyond ESP32.